dmielcarek/25Live/README.md

    1. Translating SMS Location Ids to PeopleSoft Ids.
 Syntax of Translation file should be:
        * [SMS Location Id] [tab] [PeopleSoft Id]
 	   * Ex: AAR 101 [tab] LCC001AAR0101
+   1. Create Head Count file

 ## Configuration

 Please refer web.config-template file.

+## Record Testing

+You can use [lccRecordsVerifier](http://lcc.ctc.edu/demo/projectlid/LCCRecordsVerifier) to verify the fixed with columns in the record(s) match up.